open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 batch of messages, or for no message at all (if it is signalled that no messages were received).
 For each message it accounts for, the "Deliver" or "Receive" span SHOULD link to the message's creation context.

+"Settle" spans SHOULD be created for every manually or automatically triggered settlement operation.
+A single "Settle" span can account for a single message or for multiple messages (in case messages are passed for settling as batches).
+For each message it accounts for, the "Settle" span MAY link to the creation context of the message.

 ## Messaging attributes